 Assist physicians with minor surgical procedures and perform visual diagnostic testing.

 Help foster our service culture of positivity and inclusion by maintaining a positive attitude with co-workers and excellent customer service.

 Cross train to cover front desk as needed.

-High School diploma or equivalent High School certification and two years of experience working in a medical office.
+High school diploma or equivalent high school certification and two years of experience working in a medical office.

-Mandatory completion of JCAHPO’s home study course within six months of employment.
+Completion of JCAHPO’s home study course within six months of employment.

 Extensive knowledge of the anatomy and physiology of the eye, medical terminology and abbreviations.